Richter's transformation: Histopathology

-DLBCF-RT histopathology
+DLBCL-RT histopathology

 The microscopic histopathology of DLBCL-RT in involved lymph nodes and other tissues stained with hemotoxylin and eosin generally shows confluent sheets of large malignant B lymphocytes that resemble centroblasts in ~80% of cases or immunoblasts in the remaining ~20% of cases.
-These malignant B lymphocytes express CD20 surface membrane protein in almost all cases, PD-1 surface membrane protein in up to 80% of cases (high PD-1 levels help cancer cells evade host immune systems), CD5 surface membrane protein in ∼30% of cases, and CD23 surface membrane protein in ∼15% of cases.
+These malignant B lymphocytes express CD20 surface membrane protein in almost all cases, PD-1 surface membrane protein in up to 80% of cases (high PD-1 levels help cancer cells evade host immune systems), CD5 surface membrane protein in ~30% of cases, and CD23 surface membrane protein in ~15% of cases.
 In 90-95% of cases, these cells also express IRF4 (a transcription factor that regulates the development of lymphocytes including B lymphocyte) or in the other 5-10% of cases CD10 (an enzyme found in the neoplastic cells of pre-B cell leukemias and some cases of CLL/SLL).